tangaiyun/EasySorter/README.md

 # EasySorter
-a very powerful utility for sorting a list of elements with order by assigned fields of the element
+a powerful "scala like" utility for sorting a list of elements with order by assigned fields of the element

 ## Quickstart